 …

-The EHT beamformee returns an estimate of the channel state in an EHT compressed beamforming/CQI report carried in one or more EHT Compressed Beamforming/CQI frames.
+The EHT beamformee returns an estimate of the channel state in an EHT compressed beamforming/CQI report carried in the EHT Compressed Beamforming/CQI Report field.
 There are three types of EHT compressed beamforming/CQI report:

-SU feedback: The EHT compressed beamforming/CQI report consists of an EHT Compressed Beamforming Report field.
+SU feedback: The EHT Compressed Beamforming/CQI Report field consists of an EHT Compressed Beamforming Report field.

-MU feedback: The EHT compressed beamforming/CQI report consists of an EHT Compressed Beamforming Report field and EHT MU Exclusive Beamforming Report field.
+MU feedback: The EHT Compressed Beamforming/CQI Report field consists of an EHT Compressed Beamforming Report field and EHT MU Exclusive Beamforming Report field.

-CQI feedback: The EHT compressed beamforming/CQI report consists of an EHT CQI Report field.
+CQI feedback: The EHT Compressed Beamforming/CQI Report field consists of an EHT CQI Report field.

 NOTE—Use of EHT TB sounding does not necessarily imply MU feedback.
 EHT TB sounding is also used to obtain SU feedback and CQI feedback.

-The EHT compressed beamforming/CQI report is carried in a single EHT Compressed Beamforming/CQI frame if the resulting frame is less than or equal to 11 454 octets in length (see 35.7.3 (Rules for EHT sounding protocol sequences)).
-Otherwise, the EHT compressed beamforming/CQI report is segmented, and each segment is carried in an EHT Compressed Beamforming/CQI frame.
+TheEHT Compressed Beamforming/CQI Report field is carried in a single EHT Sounding Feedback Segment fieldif the resulting EHT Compressed Beamforming/CQI frame is less than or equal to 11 454 octets in length (see 35.7.3 (Rules for EHT sounding protocol sequences)).
+Otherwise, the EHT Compressed Beamforming/CQI Report field is segmented, with each segment carried in an EHT Sounding Feedback Segment field, and each EHT Sounding Feedback Segment field carried in separate EHT Compressed Beamforming/CQI frames.

-An EHT beamformer shall support a maximum MPDU length for the frame containing the EHT compressed beamforming/CQI report that is the minimum of 11 454 octets and the maximum length of the frame containing theEHT compressed beamforming/CQI report that the EHT beamformer intends to solicit from its HE beamformee(s).
+An EHT beamformer shall support a maximum MPDU length for the EHT Compressed Beamforming/CQI Report frame that is the minimum of 11 454 octets and the maximum length of the EHT Compressed Beamforming/CQI Report frame that the EHT beamformer intends to solicit from its HE beamformee(s).

 35.7.3 Rules for EHT sounding protocol sequences